codaamok/PSShlink/README.md

 # PSShlink

+This module is currently in development.

-An unofficial PowerShell module for Shlink (https://shlink.io), an open-source self-hosted and PHP-based URL shortener application
+An unofficial PowerShell module for Shlink (https://shlink.io), an open-source self-hosted and PHP-based URL shortener application.

 ## Functions